tu-delft-library/planning_for_rdm/book/stage_1.md

 - Sensor data
 - Data re-used from open repositories
 <br>
-As additional research objects, you may generate or re-use **code, scripts, and software**.
+As additional research objects, you may generate or re-use **code, scripts, and software.**

 Depending on your project, you also need to collect additional research objects such as **supporting or administrative artefacts**.
 For example: